 Do you think only spam emails reach the spam folder?
 Absolutely not!

 There is a chance for your emails to land in the spam folder even if you are a trusted business.
 This is because spam filters and anti-spam software such as SpamAssassin identify the red flags by scanning emails.
-And in those scans, if they find anything it considers spam, your emails get flagged as spam.
+And in those scans, if they find anything they consider spam, your emails get flagged as spam.

 Why do emails go to spam?